PinYuanChen/pinyuan.github.io/_posts/2023-01-05-delayed-deallocation.md

 }

 ```
 Everything looks just fine.
-We use `[weak self]` inside the `payMoney`'s callback to prevent memory leak.
+We use `[weak self]` inside the `payMoney`'s callback to prevent memory leaks.
 We use `guard` to unwrap `self` as many people will do to get rid of the annoying optional mark("?").
-Then we call the `pay` function inside the `asyncAfter`'s closure.
+Then, we call the `pay` function inside the `asyncAfter`'s closure.
 Nothing suspicious, right?

-Well, if you leave the `DetailViewController` during the recursive calls, you will see that even the recursion still goes on.
-You can download the code here and test by yourself.
-That seems like a memory leak.
+However, if you leave the `DetailViewController` during the recursive calls, you will see that the recursion continues even though you have left the `DetailViewController`.
+Seems like a memory leak occurs.
 But how does that happen?

-Honestly, though it seems pretty like a memory leak, it's not.
+Though it seems pretty like a leak, it's actually not.
 Apple's [document](https://developer.apple.com/documentation/xcode/making-changes-to-reduce-memory-use) defines a memory leak as :

 >
 A memory leak occurs when allocated memory becomes unreachable and the app can’t deallocate it.
 >

-The memory is not unreachable at this case.
-The proof is after the recursion hits the bottom case, the `DetailViewController` will be released.
-You will see the `deinit` do print out the message.
-So it is not a leak case, but a "delayed dallocation" issue.
-That is, the object doesn't release at our expected time.
+The memory is not unreachable in this case.
+When the recursion hits the bottom case, the `DetailViewController` will be released, as seen by the `deinit` message being printed.
+This is not a memory leak, but rather a "delayed deallocation" issue, meaning the object is not being released at the expected time.

-Let's walk through the code again.
-Notice that `asyncAfter` is a nested closure.
-It keeps the reference to the strong self unwrapped by `guard`.
-So it keeps an additional reference to the `self`.
-That's why it keeps alive in the background even though you go back to the former page.
-You can add `[weak self]` inside the `asyncAfter` closure.
-Then you will see the `DetailViewController` get killed right away when we leave the page.
-If you feel it too verbose, you can remove the `guard let self = self` line and make all `self`s optional.
+If we look at the code again, we can see that `asyncAfter` is a nested closure which keeps a reference to the strong self unwrapped by `guard`.
+This is why the `DetailViewController` remains alive in the background even after you have navigated away from it.
+To fix this, you can add `[weak self]` inside the `asyncAfter` closure, which will cause the `DetailViewController` to be released immediately when you leave the page.
+Alternatively, you can remove the `guard let self = self` line and make all `self`s optional.

-While I was browsing on the Internet, I found Besher Al Maleh's [article](https://medium.com/@almalehdev/you-dont-always-need-weak-self-a778bec505ef) extremely helpful.
-I highly recommend you read it through.
-He also offered an epic flowchart to guide you through whether you show add `weak self` inside a closure.
+While browsing the Internet, I found Besher Al Maleh's [article](https://medium.com/@almalehdev/you-dont-always-need-weak-self-a778bec505ef) to be extremely helpful.
+I highly recommend reading it.
+The article also includes an epic flowchart for determining when to use `weak self` inside a closure.

 ![closure-weak-self-decision](https://miro.medium.com/max/4800/1*yHX-8dJrQpH7R2hfM_21MQ.webp)